vishals79/hubot-todo/README.md

       - help
         "Display help."
     - To be added
-      - add
-        - add name -d desc -t time -c category -p priority -s status "This will add a task with name, description, time, category, priority and status.
-          Time - Time to complete the task.
-          Category - Tasks can be tagged to be of any particular category.
-          Priority - Tasks can belong to one of the three categories.
-High, Medium and Low.
-          Status - Complete(C) or Incomplete(I)
-          name and desc- mandatory, rest optional"

       - add subtask
         - to add a subtask for any task using the "task-id" as the parent id.
       - show
         - show -t <time>
           "Show tasks based on time."